imagekit-developer/imagekit-php/README.md

 Update the `label` or `schema` of an existing custom metadata field.

-Refer to the [update custom metadata fields API](https://docs.imagekit.io/api-reference/custom-metadata-fields-api/update-custom-metadata-field) for a better understanding of the **Request & Response Structure**.
+Refer to the [update custom metadata fields API](https://docs.imagekit.io/api-reference/custom-metadata-fields-api/update-custom-metadata-field) for a better understanding of the **request & response structure**.

 #### Example
 ```php